-Ella, one of my nine year olds, recently declared that kale is her favorite vegetable because of this preparation so I feel extra compelled to share it.
+My daughter, Ella, recently declared that kale is her favorite vegetable because of this preparation so I feel extra compelled to share it.
 She’s highly suspicious of anything new and especially of anything green so getting her to try it was no small feat but once she did, kale was in.
 She now requests it.
 It’s super weird.
-I suppose it’s just another example of how a little garlic, butter and cheese can make anything taste great.
-If you fear all the fat, by all means use a little less oil and butter but if you’re trying to win over a nine year old (or a reluctant 49 year old) I suggest using the full amount.
+I suppose it’s just another example of how a little garlic, butter, and cheese can make anything taste great.
+If you fear all the fat, by all means, use a little less oil and butter but if you’re trying to win over a nine-year-old (or a reluctant 49-year-old) I suggest using the full amount.

 (3 – 4 servings)

-10 lacinato kale leaves, sliced into thin ribbons
+10 Tuscan kale leaves, sliced into thin ribbons

 1- 2 TB olive oil